GlaivePro/Hidevara/README.md

 ## Changes to error handling

 To hide the global variables from Whoops, they are hijacked/ruined just before calling your `Handler::render()`.
 If you need access to the original global at that method, you can get them in `$GLOBALS['hidevara']`.
 For example, `$GLOBALS['hidevara']['_SERVER']` is what `$_SERVER` was.

+## Working with PHPUnit

+Sometimes (supposedly when an exception is raised) this package crashes PHPUnit.
+To prevent this, we are not enabling the custom handling when the environment is `testing`.

+If you do need to enable this while running PHPUnit, the errors can be prevented by setting `processIsolation="true"` on the `<phpunit>` tag in your `phpunit.xml`.

 ## Collaboration